 Nova Scotia wildfire battle far from over

-The hot is coming
+The hot weather is coming

 Dry and windy weather is likely to complicate the work of crews on the ground Tuesday and Environment Canada has issued smoke alerts for the entire south coast of Nova Scotia from Halifax to Yarmouth.

-According to Environment Canada meteorologist Robichaud, temperatures will rise significantly by Thursday and is not expected before Saturday.
+According to Environment Canada meteorologist Bob Robichaud, temperatures will rise significantly by Thursday and rain is not expected before Saturday.
 The winds will continue to blow steadily until Thursday with gusts of 20 to 40 km/h.

 Smoke from wildfires in the Tantallon area near Halifax.